Kenya

 AFD's actions focus on:

-• airport improvement, renovation and expansion works;
+• Airport improvement, renovation and expansion works;

-• the construction or rehabilitation of rural roads;
+• The rehabilitation of rural roads;

-• in the future, funding for urban mobility, promoting low-carbon systems that are resilient to the impacts of climate change.
+• In the future, funding for urban mobility, promoting low-carbon systems that are resilient to the impacts of climate change.

 Stimulating private investment in the social and productive sectors